cerebral/overmind/packages/overmind-website/guides/beginner/03_definingstate.md

 Let us talk a litte bit about what each value helps us represent in our application.

+### Naming

+Each value needs to sit behind a name.
+Naming can be difficult, but we have some help.
+Even though we eventually do want to consume our application through a user interface we ideally want to avoid naming things specifically related to the environment where we show the user interface.
+Things like **page**, **tabs**, **modal** etc. is specific to a browser experience, maybe realted to a certain size.
+We want to avoid those names as they should not dictate what elements are to be used with the state, that is up to the user interface to decide later.
+So here are some generic terms to use instead:

+- page: **mode**
+- tabs: **sections**
+- modal: **editUser.active**

 ### Objects

 The root value of your state tree is an object, because objects are great for holding other values.
 An object has keys that points to values.
-Most of these keys points to values that is used to produce a UI, but these keys can also represent domains of the application.
+Most of these keys points to values that is the actual state of the application, but these keys can also represent domains of the application.
 A typical state structure could be:

 ```marksy
 h(Example, { name: "guide/definingstate/objects" })